DanZBo/homebridge-RedAlertViaKumta/README.md

 # homebridge-RedAlertViaKumta

-This plugin is set as a motion sensor that turns on when there is an alarm in the configured city from ```KumtaAlertsChannel``` telegram channel (it's default but you can configure different channel).
+This plugin is set as a motion sensor that turns on when there is an alarm in the configured city from ```KumtaAlertsChannel``` telegram channel.
 With the sensor you could make automations to suit your needs